SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Customizing: Each installation is unique

-- Authorizations: Granular permissions by user and transaction
+- Authorizations: Granular permissions per user and transaction

-Recommendation: Involve certified SAP consultants from the design phase.
+Recommendation: Involve SAP-certified consultants from the design phase.

 2. Not Testing with Real Volumes

 Integrations that work with 100 records can collapse with 100,000.
-Common problems:
+Common issues:

 - Memory leaks in transformations